ilanschnell/bitarray/doc/represent.rst

     >>> a.tobytes()  # raw buffer
     b'\xce\r\x1cxJ\xf1\xe0'

-Here, the number of unused bits within the last byte, as well as the bit endianness, is not part of the byte buffer itself.
+Here, the number of pad bits within the last byte, as well as the bit endianness, is not part of the byte buffer itself.
 Therefore, extra work is required to store this information.
 The utility function ``serialize()`` adds this information to a header byte: